Stuart Prosser: Biography

 The Halifax Courier wrote of Prosser: "He was a popular player, decisive, brainy and quick in action.
 He frequently stated that scoring tries was not his forte, but he made many openings for others to bring points.
 He had a wonderful pair of hands and an instinctive sense of position."

 Prosser later resided in Sowerby Bridge for many years.
 He died at age 47 1939 after an illness of two years.
-Prosser, who began his professional career for Halifax against Wakefield RFC at Thrum Hall, was buried on the same day of similar match—up in 1939.
+Prosser, who began his professional career for Halifax against Wakefield Trinity at Thrum Hall, was buried on the same day of similar match—up in 1939.

 International honours

 Stuart Prosser won a cap for Great Britain (RL) while at Halifax in 1914 against Australia.